migaes/devops-test/README.md

 * Don't modify `index.php` file

-* Ask anything you need to mikel@perkbox.co.uk.
-Asking the correct questions can be considered as part of the test.
+* Ask anything you need.
+Asking the correct questions is considered part of the test.

 ### References